ASU/webspark-drops-drupal7/profiles/panopoly/modules/contrib/search_api/contrib/search_api_facetapi/README.txt

 you'll notice a "Facets" tab.
 Click it and it will take you to the index' facet configuration page.
 You'll see a table containing all indexed fields and options for enabling and configuring facets for them.
-For a detailled explanation of the available options, please refer to the Facet API documentation.
+For a detailed explanation of the available options, please refer to the Facet API documentation.

 - Creating facets via the URL